 Revenue.
-Projected cash inflows like collections from taxes by BIR/BOC and other tax agencies and fees and charges imposed by the government agencies, as well as proceeds from grants.
+Projected cash inflows like collections from taxes by the Bureau of Internal Revenue (BIR)/BOC and other tax agencies and fees and charges imposed by the government agencies, as well as proceeds from grants.

 Revenue Program.
 Target collection by tax and non-tax accounts of collecting agencies.